ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-09-02-confidence-and-ego.md

 The line between ego and confidence gets thin sometimes.

-Ego makes it about you and pushes us away.
+Ego makes it about them and pushes us away.

 Confidence draws us in and leads us.